webforj/webforj-documentation/docs/data-binding/bindings.md

 In certain scenarios, you may want your app to display data without allowing the end-user to modify it directly through the UI.
-This is where read-only data bindings become crucial. webforJ supports the configuration of bindings to be read-only, ensuring that you can display the data but not edited it through the bound UI components.
+This is where read-only data bindings become crucial. webforJ supports the configuration of bindings to be read-only, ensuring that you can display data, but not edit it through bound UI components.

 ### Configuring readonly bindings

-To set up a read-only binding, you can configure the binding to turn off the UI component input or ignore.
+To set up a read-only binding, you can configure the binding to turn off or ignore UI component input.
-This ensures that the data remains unchanged from the UI perspective, while you still update programmatically if needed.
+This ensures that the data remains unchanged from the UI perspective, while still updating programmatically if needed.

 ```java
 // Configuring a text field to be read-only in the binding context